USEPA/prototyping-django-cloud-gov-instructions/README.md

 ```
 import os, json
 ```
-   - Where the SECRET_KEY is declared, replace it with:
+   - Where the SECRET_KEY and DEBUG are declared, replace them with:
 ```
 if os.getenv('VCAP_SERVICES'):
     print("Running on cloud.gov!")